8bitmp3/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine.md

         > *Note:** you can manually inject proxy sidecars by following Istio's documentation [here](https://istio.io/docs/setup/additional-setup/sidecar-injection/).

-4. View the Anthos Service Mesh Dashboard
+4. View the Anthos Service Mesh dashboard.

-    The Anthos Service Mesh Dashboard is controlled by Google Cloud Identity and Access Management ([Cloud IAM](https://cloud.google.com/iam/docs/overview)).
+    The [Anthos Service Mesh dashboard](https://cloud.google.com/service-mesh/docs/observability/explore-dashboard) provides summary, metrics, charts, and graphs to monitor service behavior.
+It is controlled by Google Cloud Identity and Access Management ([Cloud IAM](https://cloud.google.com/iam/docs/overview)).

-    - If you are the Project Owner, Editor or Viewer, you can access the Dashboard by going to: https://console.cloud.google.com/anthos/services.
+    - If you are the Project Owner, Editor or Viewer, you can access the dashboard by going to: https://console.cloud.google.com/anthos/services.